ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

 There are a few things to explain here.
-The last part, i.e. the call to ``Driver.register_transformation`` is common to almost all ppxlib-based PPX plugins and is how you let ``ppxlib`` knows about your transformation.
+The last part, i.e. the call to ``Driver.register_transformation`` is common to almost all ppxlib-based PPX plugins and is how you let ``ppxlib`` know about your transformation.
 You'll note that here we register a single rule but it is possible to register several rules for a single logical transformation.

 The above is specific to extension rewriters.
 You need to declare a ppxlib ``Extension``.